-NUR 584 Instructional Strategies for Nurse Educators (3)
+NUR 584 Instructional Strategies for Nurse Educators (2)

 This course includes an analysis of educational leadership and the multiple roles of the nurse educator related to teaching, scholarship, service, and practice.
-A Humanbecoming nursing theoretical perspectives and practical approaches supported by research in nursing and higher education literature, as well as the Christian educator's role promoting faith integration, are addressed.
-Placement of the course: This course is the second course in the teaching nursing credential sequence.
-Lecture: 1.5 units; Clinical: 1.5 units.
+A human becoming nursing theoretical perspectives and practical approaches supported by research in nursing and higher education literature, as well as the Christian educator's role promoting faith integration, are addressed.
+Prerequisite: NUR 582.
+Lecture: 1 unit; Clinical: 1 unit.

-NUR 585 Practicum in Administering Nursing II (3)
+NUR 585 Healthcare Finance Practicum (3)